Development skill from everything-claude-code

 Suggestions

-Replace the entire description with specific concrete actions the skill performs (e.g., 'Sets up development environments, configures build tools, manages dependencies').
+Replace the entire description with specific concrete actions this skill performs (e.g., 'Sets up development environments, configures build tools, manages dependencies').

-Add an explicit 'Use when...' clause with natural trigger terms users would actually say (e.g., 'Use when the user asks about project setup, build configuration, or dependency management').
+Add an explicit 'Use when...' clause with natural trigger terms users would say (e.g., 'Use when the user asks about project setup, build configuration, dependency management, or development workflows').

-Narrow the scope to a distinct niche rather than the overly broad 'development skill' to avoid conflicts with other coding-related skills.
+Narrow the scope to a distinct niche rather than the overly broad 'development skill' to reduce conflict risk with other coding-related skills.

 | Dimension | Reasoning | Score |